Better Public ServicesJohn Key Bill English

 Delivering better public services is one of the National-led Government’s four key priorities for this term.
-We understand that New Zealand families expect the Government to be spending their hard-earned taxes on the things that matter, and this is why we are bringing a newly-sharpened focus to the public service.
+We understand that New Zealand families expect the Government to spend their hard-earned taxes on the things that matter, and this is why we are bringing a newly-sharpened focus to the public service.

-In July 2013, we issued the first report on progress against these targets and the results are promising.
+In July 2014, we issued a mid-year report on progress against these targets and the results are promising.

 Reducing long-term welfare dependence